UN3373 Compliance: How to Ship Category B Infectious Substances

-Intelsius design complete sample transport solutions with the correct UN labelling built into the service; however, if you’d like to enquire specifically about label compliance, we have created a helpful guide which you can find here.
+Intelsius design complete sample transport solutions with the correct UN labelling built into the service; however, if you’d like to enquire specifically about label compliance, we have created a helpful guide.

-To continue the conversation or inquire further about our UN3373 compliant packaging, get in touch with a member of your local Intelsius branch here.
+To continue the conversation or inquire further about our UN3373 compliant packaging, get in touch with a member of your local Intelsius branch.